SeafoodStudios/Workbox/README.md

 pip3 install -q -U google-genai
 ```
 5. Go to your "Account" tab, select the "API Token" button and create a new API key.
+6. Turn on your Google 2-Step Verification, and make an [app password](https://myaccount.google.com/apppasswords).
-6. Go to your web tab and reload the code.
+7. Go to your web tab and reload the code.
-7. Fill in the API key and the information required into this code and run it in a Zsh/Bash terminal.
+8. Fill in the API key and the information required into this code and run it in a Zsh/Bash terminal.
 ```
 curl -X POST https://YOUR_USERNAME.pythonanywhere.com/edit_settings/ \
 -H "Content-Type: application/json" \